CXwudi/youcal/README.md

 For JetBrains Staffs: If you want to reuse some part of this code, just make sure you credit a link to this repo in your own repo

+Also for everyone, feel free to fork this repo and modify it in any way you like. 🙂

 ## Common Prerequisites

 - Java 17